marmotteabbas/kekule_chem_multi/README.md

 # kekule_chem_multi
 A moodle quizz question.
-Ask to draw a molecule on a kekule.js editor.
-Compare with the answer draw by the teacher to give the deserved note at each questions.

-Unique feature : Compare the electrons charges for each atoms.
+That containes two kekule drawing zone in an unique question.
+The student have to put in the first one the good transformation arrows and have to draw the good mollecule in the second one.